roam specification

 Channel IDs must be unique within a connection (r[channeling.id.uniqueness]).
 ID 0 is reserved (r[channeling.id.zero-reserved]).
 The caller allocates all channel IDs for a call (r[channeling.allocation.caller]).

-Note: "Initiator" and "acceptor" refer to who opened the connection, not who is calling whom.
-If the initiator calls, they use odd IDs.
-If the acceptor calls back, they use even IDs.
+Note: "Initiator" and "acceptor" refer to who opened the link, not who is calling whom.
+If the link initiator calls, they use odd IDs.
+If the link acceptor calls back, they use even IDs.

 Channels and Calls